jber18/sms_gateway-v2/README.md

     })()
 ```

+Problem fixed from recent commits:
+    The router were getting full of sms messages and unable to send,
+    so by creating clean history, it is usefull to clear history after sending message.

 The purpose of this is to initially create an SMS GATEWAY for making api using only Globe at Home modem without spending much more expensive equipment for sending sms